Have an account?

 Basic knowledge of Catalyst 9800 and DNA-Center configuration

 Refer software compatibility matrix for solution compatibility requirements on Catalyst 9800 WLC and Cisco DNA-Center.

 Cisco DNA-Center on 22.214.171.124 release.

-Note: You can alternatively discover your C9800 device usning he "Discovery" menu.
+Note: You can alternatively discover your C9800 device using the "Inventory" menu.

-Click “Add” and the device will get added to the cisco DNA-C inventory.
-Make sure to validate that the device is in a “Managed” state
+Make sure to validate that the device is in a "Managed" state in the "Inventory" page: